MajorGamerJay/MajorGamerJay.github.io/src/anti-pro-natalism.md

 and in scenario B, it does not make sense.
 And sometimes both ideologies are encouraged by external obligations such as religious and social beliefs.

+### People's reason to be Natalists/Anti-natalists

+Here, I have oversimplified the arguments of Natalists and anti-natalists.
+Some of these may not be accurate or maybe more but this article is about my two cents on the topic, so I am just displaying this to try to make an objective sense about this to the reader.

+#### Arguments of Natalists:

+There are vast arguments for Natalism since most of us grew up with this mindset, most of them are related to normal affairs of the world.
+Anyone can think them up in a bit so I'm not going to display them here.

+#### Arguments of Anti-Natalists:

+There are TONS of arguments about anti-natalism and that cannot be covered nor a lot of them I don't know.
+Since as I said before, this article is just my two cents about this topic.

+- Impossibility of consent.
+    - You cannot determine the fact that your children wanted to be in this world.
+This is an important topic to think about as this world may work in their favor or may work against them.
+Which ultimately brings the fault to the parent.
+- Death is a harm.
+    - People have to die someday and that is a miserable thing to leave this world.
+So a lot of people wishe sthat they weren't born.
+- Dissatisfactory life
+    - This is self-explanatory. :'(

 ### My pick on this matter